pulumi/registry/themes/default/content/registry/packages/onelogin/installation-configuration.md

 * .NET: [`Pulumi.Onelogin`](https://www.nuget.org/packages/Pulumi.Onelogin)

 ## Configuring Credentials

+The Pulumi OneLogin Provider needs to be configured with OneLogin credentials before it can be used to create resources.

 You'll need admin access to a OneLogin account where you can create API credentials.
 Create a set of API credentials with manage all permission.